anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter02.rst

 Introduction
 ------------

-This chapter will translate the requirements defined in the overall Reference Model into Kubernetes-specific requirements.
+This chapter will specialise the requirements defined in the overall Reference Model into Kubernetes-specific requirements.
 Additional entries are included in section `Kubernetes Architecture Requirements <#kubernetes-architecture-requirements>`__.